19th January 2021

 This is the first in a three-part Digital Dispatches series that looks back at how a year of online extremist mobilisation precipitated a violent assault on the heart of American democracy on January 6th 2021.

-In Part 2 of this series, we’ll look at the key players in the extremist mobilisation and how they emerged in 2020.
-Part 2 will be published here on Thursday, January 21st.
+In Part 2 of this series, we look at the key players in the extremist mobilisation and how they emerged in 2020.
+Read Part 2 here.